shipengqi/commitizen/README.md

 # commitizen

 The commitizen command line utility.
+Inspired by the [cz-cli](https://github.com/commitizen/cz-cli)